saku2427/APPM-3310/README.md

-# APPM-3310
-Matrix Methods and Applications
+# APPM 3310: Matrix Methods and Applications